Skip to main content

 • Parents will be able to follow their student(s) along the bus route.
 By downloading an app, Traversa Ride 360, parents can see the bus on its route.

-• 1.
-Be at your bus stop at least 5 minutes before the scheduled pick-up time.
+• Be at your stop ten minutes before the scheduled pickup time.
+The driver will not wait or honk.

-2. Stand back at least 10 feet from the road way in a safe place while waiting for the bus, be in plain sight of the bus.
+• Stand back from the road while waiting for the bus.

 • Video cameras will be used in District vehicles for safety and for compliance with the rules of conduct.
 Video recordings will be viewed by Transportation, School Principals, and Administration Personnel only.
 Video recordings will not be released from the Transportation Office.